-- A. Consent shall be obtained from donors who proceed to the CT stage. - B. Donors shall be provided with educational materials describing the risks and benefits associated with BM/PBSC/T Cell donation. - C. The Health History Questionnaire administered to donors at the CT stage is valid for 90 days. - D. Donors shall undergo testing for HLA typing, blood group typing and infectious diseases (IDMs) at the CT stage. - E. The HLA typing is carried out at a laboratory designated by the TC to confirm the results obtained at initial recruitment. - F. The Registry shall endeavor to send the donor's sample for HLA typing within the timeframe specified by the current WMDA recommendations. - G. The IDM testing is carried out at a laboratory that meets the requirements described in Sections 4.4 through 4.6. - H. IDM test results shall be transmitted to the TC in a timely fashion. - I. Donors shall be provided with counseling for positive infectious disease test results as specified by applicable federal, state, and local statutes. - J. Donors with a confirmed positive test for HIV shall not be eligible to donate.
+- A. Consent shall be obtained from donors who have been requested for CT. - B. Donors shall be provided with educational materials describing the risks and benefits associated with PBSC and BM donation. - C. Donors shall be informed that they may speak to a donor advocate to learn about the CT stage. - D. The Health History Questionnaire administered to donors at the CT stage is valid for 90 days. - E. Donors shall undergo testing for HLA typing, blood group typing and infectious diseases (IDMs) at the CT stage. - F. The HLA typing is carried out at a laboratory designated by the TC to confirm the results obtained at initial recruitment. - G. The Registry shall endeavor to send the donor's sample for HLA typing within the timeframe specified by the current WMDA recommendations. - H. IDM test results shall be transmitted to the TC in a timely fashion. - I. Donors shall be provided with counseling for positive infectious disease test results as specified by applicable federal, state, and local statutes. - J. Donors with a confirmed positive test for HIV shall not be eligible to donate. - K. Donors with a confirmed positive test for relevant communicable disease agents (e.g. HBV or HCV) shall not be eligible to donate unless urgent medical need is documented.